matrix-org/matrix-spec/content/client-server-api/modules/account_data.md

 Clients can store custom config data for their account on their homeserver.
 This account data will be synced between different devices and can persist across installations on a particular device.
-Users may only view the account data for their own account
+Users may only view the account data for their own account.

-The account\_data may be either global or scoped to a particular rooms.
+The account data may be either global or scoped to a particular room.

 #### Events